digitalcityscience/CUT-prototype-public-api/README.md

 # CUT Prototype Public API

 A FastAPI-based API that acts as a `reverse proxy`, forwarding requests to different target servers (noise. water, wind, pedestrians) based on the requested endpoint's path.
-It also includes features like `rate limiting` and `authorization`:

-The API includes other middleware features like `CORS` support and `request events logging`.
+It also centralises the following features:
+1) rate limiting;
+2) authorization;
+3) request event metadata logging by user;
+4) `CORS` support;
+5) response format conversion (PNG, geojson).

 ## Routing